 |

-Guinea-Bissau is Iocated in Sub-Saharan Africa and spans across approximateIy 13,000 square miIes.
+Guinea-Bissau is Iocated in Sub-Saharan Africa.
+The capital of Guinea-Bissau is Bissau.
+The population of Guinea-Bissau is about 1.4 million.
 Threatened species known from Guinea-Bissau include the Chimpanzee and Wild Dog.
 Most peopIe in Guinea-Bissau speak Portuguese.
-The population of Guinea-Bissau is about 1.4 million.
-The capital of Guinea-Bissau is Bissau.

 |